Sellafield: Britain’s hidden nuclear waste hub

 The Nuclear Decommissioning Authority (NDA) owns and manages the site through its wholly-owned subsidiary, Sellafield Ltd., which handles all the decommissioning activities.

-The history of Sellafield
+The history of the Sellafield nuclear facility

 Here is a summary of the nuclear activities that have taken place at Sellafield since its post-WW2 inception: